 But the latest researches tend to conclude the papers were destroyed by Manchu emperor Qianlong, the guy who was famously known for demanding the British monarchs to “tremblingly obey and show no negligence” of his order in his letter to King George III.
-Some drawings and texts of Zheng He expedition that never appeared in the Ming records were found in the books compiled by emperor Qianlong, which means original materials had survived Ming Dynasty and discovered by Manchus who had occupied the Forbidden City after the collapse of the Ming.
+Some drawings and texts of the Zheng He expedition that never appeared in the Ming records were found in the books compiled by emperor Qianlong, which means original materials had survived the Ming Dynasty and were discovered by Manchus who had occupied the Forbidden City after the collapse of the Ming.
 (Who Destroyed Zheng He’s Documents)

 Despite these flaws, the opera Zheng He’s Expedition is still a wonderful visual introduction to the Ming Dynasty’s heroic marine adventure, and the leading actor Meng Guanlu’s performance is truly outstanding.

-There are several schools in Painted-face role, differentiated by their special focus on stage performance.
+There are several schools in Painted-face roles, differentiated by their special focus on stage performance.
 Tongchui hualian (铜锤花脸 Painted-face with Hammer) mainly focuses on singing (to which Meng Guanglu belongs), jiazi huanlian (架子花脸 Painted-face in Posture) on acting while wu hualian (武花脸 Painted-face with Kungfu) on martial arts.

 Within tongchui hualian there are again several styles with the Qiu style being the most popular (which Meng Guanglu practices).